 - Allow the products to melt completely and stir to a smooth consistency.

 - Transfer to a mixer bowl, or leave in the glass bowl and use a hand held mixer.

 - Allow the mixture to sit until it begins to thicken, around 30 minutes.
 If your house is warm, you can put it in the refrigerator to speed up the process.

 - Beat the mixture until it resembles cake frosting and looks tasty enough to eat, around 3-5 minutes.
 If your mixture isn't resembling frosting you need to allow it to cool a little longer.

 - Transfer to glass jars.
-Once your belly butter has cooled, cover the jars for storage - I liked these Ball 8 oz Wide Mouth Jars and Storage Caps which I purchased from Target.
+Once your belly butter has cooled, cover the jars for storage - I liked these Ball 8 oz Wide Mouth Jars and Storage Caps.
 I filled 3 jars from one batch.

 An important thing to realize is that coconut oil, shea butter, and cocoa butter are all solids at anything below around 72 degrees.
 So in the winter, or if you keep your house very cool, you will have a very solid product.
 For easy spreading, I simply place the sealed jar by the drain during my shower and the heat softens it up.
 (Make sure you do not step or slip on the jar!)
 In summer time, the butter was always perfect consistency to use right out of the jar.

 This butter is a little greasy and has a definite cocoa butter smell.
 I applied it in the evenings after showering before bed.
 I never had an issue with it staining my clothes.